varunUk09/ReactApps/README.md

 # ReactApps

-This repo contains all my practice react apps
+This repo contains all the react apps I have practiced